 Typically small businesses will turn to banks for funding.
 When banks slow on lending, there are alternative financing options like online loans or merchant cash advance loans.
+Are banks lending to small businesses?
 Where do small businesses turn for funding when both banks and online loans are not being approved?
 What are the current small business funding options?

 The most recommended way of funding a small business is through a small business loan from a bank.
 This is because banks can offer inexpensive loans with favorable repayment terms for entrepreneurs.
 Typically during recessions, big banks are less likely to lend to small businesses due to the associated higher risk.
 Small businesses disproportionately get hit the hardest during economic downturns, so banks will rely on strict approval criteria in order to protect their own interests.
 This isn’t to say that a bank loan for small businesses will be impossible, but it will be difficult for first-time entrepreneurs, business owners with poor personal or business credit, or a business that has depressed revenue.
 If you are able to access bank financing, make sure your financing needs are met.
 If not, you may need to seek supplementary financing like credit cards, accounts receivable funding, or equipment financing.